Will Evans (rugby league)

-He previously played for Whitehaven in the Championship.
+He previously played for Widnes Vikings in the Championship.

 Background

 Evans was born in Australia.
 He is of Welsh descent.

 Playing career

-Club career
+Burleigh Bears

 Evans played in 1 games for the Burleigh Bears in the 2020 Queensland Cup.

+Whitehaven RLFC

 In the 2022 season he made 26 appearances and scored eight tries for Whitehaven.

+Widnes Vikings

 On 12 October 2022 it was announced that he had signed a one-year deal with the Widnes Vikings.

+Whitehaven RLFC (rejoin)

+On 4 Oct 2023 it was reported that he had rejoined Whitehaven RLFC on a 2-year deal.

+Workington Town

+He signed for Workington Town in the RFL League 1 before the start of the 2025 season.
+After just 6 games, he requested release from his contract to return to Australia for personal reasons.

 International career

 Evans played for Wales at the 2019 Rugby League World Cup 9s.

 He made his full international debut in June 2022 against France at the Stadium Municipal d'Albi in Albi.

 In 2022 Evans was named in the Wales squad for the 2021 Rugby League World Cup.